Woodworm Treatment Services in The North London Area and Hertfordshire areas

 A brown beetle about 1cm long which inhabits decayed wet timber.
 Adults commonly found around waterways.

-If you need sound advice or rapid solutions to woodworm or timber pest problems anywhere in North London or the local boroughs – get in touch.
+If you need sound advice or rapid solutions to woodworm or timber pest problems anywhere in North London or Hertfordshire – get in touch.